marceloakalopes/todu/README.md

+Here’s the updated README with corrected installation instructions for macOS (via Homebrew or manually) and manual installation for Linux:

+---

 # **Todu CLI**

 `todu` is a minimalist, terminal-based to-do list application written in Kotlin.
 It's designed to help you manage your tasks efficiently from the command line.